axllent/utproxy/README.md

 If both `sslcert` and `sslkey` are set, then UTProxy should be accessed via `https://`, otherwise `http://`.
 In this example we would be accessing the proxy via `http://example.com:3500`.
 UTProxy does not register or renew SSL certificates, so the service should be restarted manually if you update the certificates.

 And then secondly the services you wish to test.
-Each service is added as a array to the `services:` section.
+Each service is added as an array to the `services:` section.

 ```yaml
 services: